Implementing Whole Health in Your Practice, Part I: What a Whole Health Visit Looks Like

 4. GOAL SETTING: CREATING THE PERSONAL HEALTH PLAN

-Clinician: So you are saying we should focus on Recharge, for starters.
+Clinician: What I am hearing is that we should start by focusing on Recharge, for starters.
 Why is this important to you?

 Bob: My sleep has been terrible.
 My psychiatrist has been talking with me about medications, but anything else that can help would be great.
 I don’t want to just go back on something like Valium.
 And if my sleep is good, everything else gets better, like my mood and my energy to exercise.